Glossary of Formal Languages and Compilation

 PRPR (Prolongational Reduction Preference Rules)

 Preference rules for prolongational reduction.
-They describe how we perceive tension/resolution relationships.
+Describe how we perceive tension/resolution relationships.

 → See M6